Harley Rouda: Early life and education

 Rouda was born December 10, 1961, in Columbus, Ohio, the son of Marlese Rouda and the late Harley Edwin Rouda.
+He was raised in Upper Arlington and graduated from Upper Arlington High School.

 Rouda received his Bachelor of Science from the University of Kentucky in 1984, where he was a member of Delta Tau Delta social fraternity.
 He also earned a Juris Doctor from Capital University Law School in 1986 and Master of Business Administration from Ohio State University in 2002.

 Career

 Following passage of the Ohio bar examination, Rouda worked at the law firm of Porter Wright Morris & Arthur LLP in Columbus, Ohio until 1990.
 He later left the firm to join his family business, HER Realtors, and eventually served as CEO of Trident Holdings, the parent company of HER Realtors.

 Early political career

 Rouda says he was raised in a "traditional Republican household."
 He was a registered Republican until 1997, when he left the party and became an independent because he felt the Republican Party had been moving in the "wrong direction" on social issues.
 Rouda says the last Republican he voted for was Bob Dole in the 1996 presidential election.
 He switched his party affiliation to the Democratic Party after the 2016 election.
 Shortly before registering as a Democrat, Rouda donated to the John Kasich 2016 presidential campaign.
-Kasich would suspend his campaign shortly before he was defeated by Donald Trump in the California primaries.
-Due to these donations, he was criticized by Democrats as insufficiently loyal to the party or being a "Republican in disguise" during the campaign.
+Kasich would suspend his campaign shortly before he was defeated by Donald Trump in the California primary.
+Due to these donations, he was criticized by Democrats as insufficiently loyal to the party or being a "Republican in disguise" during the campaign, to which Rouda responded, “we gave … because they are personal friends – not because he is someone who I share a political ideology with – and because I wanted to stop Donald Trump and his divisive campaign.”